dustinpfister/blog_posts/_posts/js-bigint.md

 layout: post
 categories: js
 id: 531
-updated: 2019-09-06 18:40:56
+updated: 2020-07-16 09:58:09
-version: 1.7
+version: 1.8
 ---

+So the regular number type in javaScript has some limitations when it comes to working with very large numbers beyond that of the [max safe integer](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number/MAX_SAFE_INTEGER).
+Beyond that when it comes to adding a low number such as one to a number up to and beyond max safe integer you might end up with the same number.
+So then it goes without saying that after that range, certain operations can not be preformed without a loss of precision, thus the name max safe integer.

+To get around this limitation with javaScript numbers in the past, a library would have to be used that involves representing a number with a string, and then have custom user space method for preforming operations with these classes of objects was a way to work with big numbers in a project requires working with large numbers beyond max safe integer and preserving high precision when preforming operations.
+These modules still work just fine, and often might still prove to be a better choice over a native solution, but as of late yes there is a native solution for this now.

-So the regular number type in javaScript has some limitations when it comes to working with very large numbers beyond that of the max safe integer.
-In the past a library would have to be used that involves representing a number with a string if a project requires working with large numbers and preserving number precision.
-However in modern browsers and node 10.4.x + there is now the BigInt Object that now provides that kind of functionality in native javaScript by itself.
-As of this writing the [BigInt](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/BigInt) object is still not well supported so you might still want to use a library for that reason, but in time such libraries will no longer needed for this because of this native support.
+So with that said n modern browsers, and node 10.4.x + there is now the BigInt Object that now provides high precision math functionality in native javaScript by itself without the introduction of an external module.
+As of this writing the [BigInt](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/BigInt) object is still not well supported so you might still want to use a library for that reason, but in time such libraries will no longer be needed for this because of this native support.
+So lets look at a few quick examples of the native bigInt object and what is has to provided in platforms that support it.

 <!-- more -->